OpenRefine/OpenRefine/GOVERNANCE.md

 The results must be positive for the person to be elected.

 ## Funding Application
+OpenRefine welcomes and encourages contributions and fundraising efforts from individuals and organizations.
+However, committees with additional authority over the project; namely the Core Dev Group, Advisory Committee, and Project Manager, have an increased responsibility to ensure transparency in funding applications.

+This policy provides guidelines to uphold openness and accountability in fundraising efforts while maintaining alignment with OpenRefine’s mission and values.
+It applies specifically when funds are managed by Code for Science & Society (CS&S).

-While the vast majority of OpenRefine contributors are volunteers, we recognize the need to attract and retain contributors to help:
+While the vast majority of OpenRefine contributors are volunteers, the Advisory Committee recognize the need to attract and retain contributors to help:
 - Perform time-critical maintenance tasks for the project.
 - Address issues that the community will not naturally do.

-From a funding perspective, we distinguish between restricted and unrestricted funds.
+From a funding perspective, the Advisory Committee distinguish between restricted and unrestricted funds.

 ### Unrestricted funds (donations)
 Unrestricted funds are not linked to a specific deliverable or usage and usually come from donations.
 The Advisory Committee decides how to use these funds based on the budget requests from Contributors.